copych/ESP32_SF2_Sampler_Synthesizer/README.md

-# ESP32-S3 SoundFont (SF2) Sampler Synthesizer
+# ESP32 SoundFont (SF2) Sampler Synthesizer

-An SF2 (SoundFont 2) based wavetable synth designed specifically for the ESP32-S3 microcontroller.
-This project leverages the enhanced memory capabilities of the ESP32-S3 (with PSRAM) to efficiently load and play SoundFont samples, providing a compact and powerful sampler solution.
+An SF2 (SoundFont 2) based wavetable synth designed specifically for the ESP32-S3 / ESP32-P4 microcontrollers.
+This project leverages the enhanced memory capabilities of the PSRAM equipped MCUs to efficiently load and play SoundFont samples, providing a compact and powerful sampler solution.
 It's cheap and simple, yet powerful.

 ---

 ## Overview

-The ESP32-S3 SF2 Sampler is a sampler firmware that runs exclusively on the ESP32-S3 variant due to its improved PSRAM and memory management compared to the original ESP32.
-It supports external DACs like the PCM5102 for high-quality audio output and uses the built-in USB hardware of the ESP32-S3 to function as a USB MIDI device.
+The ESP32 SF2 Sampler is a sampler firmware that runs on the ESP32S3 / ESP32P4 variants due to their improved PSRAM and memory management compared to the original ESP32.
+It supports external DACs like the PCM5102 for high-quality audio output and uses the built-in USB hardware of the MCUs to function as a USB MIDI device.
 By default, the BOOT button of the DevBoard is configured to cycle through SF2 files on the current filesystem.
 Long press on BOOT button will switch between Flash LittleFS and SD filesystems.

 <img src="./media/prototype.jpg?raw=true">